Philip Toynbee: Career and politics

+Alternative lifestyle

-In the early to mid-1970s, Toynbee underwent a personal crisis, slowly entering into a period of deep depression.
-He had become increasingly concerned about ecological matters and this, along with his own ideological temperament, led him to the controversial decision to set up a self-sufficient farming community.
+In the early to mid-1970s, Toynbee underwent a personal crisis, entering into a period of deep depression.
+He had become increasingly concerned about ecological matters and this, along with his own ideological temperament, led him to the decision to set up a self-sufficient farming community.
 His family and friends thought this decision to be close to insane, considering as they did his privacy and routine-loving nature.
-The community quickly became a commune when Toynbee, Sally and their youngest daughter moved out, into a large cottage nearby.
-Nonetheless Toynbee and Sally continued to have a great deal of contact with the communards, and along with both spouses' active alcoholism, it frequently caused considerable tension in their marriage.
+The community quickly became a commune when Toynbee, Sally and their youngest daughter moved out into a cottage nearby.
+Nonetheless, Toynbee and Sally continued to have contact with the communards, and along with both spouses' active alcoholism, it frequently caused tension in their marriage.

-Toynbee's depression was sometimes immobilising and prevented him from enjoying his day-to-day life and work, and the regularity of his book reviews was sometimes interrupted as he struggled with the depression and the treatment he insisted on receiving for it – against the advice of his GP and consultant – namely, ECT (Electroconvulsive therapy).
-He finally got the go-ahead for the treatment, which he received in Bristol in the summer of 1977.
+Toynbee's depression was sometimes immobilising and prevented him from enjoying his day-to-day life and work, and the regularity of his book reviews was sometimes interrupted as he struggled with the depression and the treatment he insisted on receiving for it against the advice of his general practitioner and consultant: electroconvulsive therapy (ECT).
+He finally got the go-ahead for the treatment in 1977; he received it in Bristol that summer.

-The two books which followed the ECT consisted of the journal writings which Toynbee decided to edit and send off for publication.
+The two books that followed the ECT consisted of journal writings Toynbee decided to edit and send off for publication.
 These largely revolved around his search for some kind of spiritual meaning.
-It could be said that this arose out of his wish to find some purpose for the deep misery of his worst depression.
-He was strongly urged to stop drinking alcohol and occasionally managed short periods of abstinence.
+It could be said that this arose out of his wish to find some purpose for the misery of his worst depression.
+He was urged to stop drinking alcohol and occasionally managed short periods of abstinence.
 Yet he never really wanted long-term abstinence enough to make any real success of this.
-He was as a whole capable of great self-discipline, but needed to want his objectives with intense singular-mindedness in order to achieve them.
+He was as a whole capable of self-discipline, but needed to want his objectives with intense singular-mindedness in order to achieve them.

-The two journal books were entitled Part of a Journey (covering 1977 to 1979) and End of a Journey (1979 to 1981).
-They were generally well received.
-For many readers, his best writing style shone throughout those pages, with its ready humility and gentle self-mockery.
+The two journal-books were entitled Part of a Journey (covering 1977 to 1979) and End of a Journey (1979 to 1981).
+They were generally well-received.

+Personal life

+He married twice: in 1939, to Anne Powell, daughter of Lt-Col George Powell, and in 1950, Sally Smith.

+In the early 1940s Philip and Anne lived a bohemian life in London's Fitzrovia, and Philip was drinking heavily.
+At that time they knew Lucian Freud, Donald Maclean and Robert Kee, Henrietta Moraes and others from David Tennant's Gargoyle Club in Soho.
+Toynbee was later to be found, with Benedict Nicolson, in the Wednesday Club consisting of raffish male writers, artists and journalists.

+In 1945 they moved to the Isle of Wight, for a fresh start.
+They had two children, the second being Mary Louisa, better known as the journalist Polly Toynbee.
+Anne later married Richard Wollheim shortly after divorcing Philip in 1950.
+As a foreign correspondent with The Observer, Philip then traveled to Tel Aviv, where he met Sally, who was a secretary for the American Embassy there.

+Death

-He died at his home in St Briavels, Gloucestershire, with most of his family (he had five children altogether) at his bedside.
+Toynbee died at his home in St Briavels, Gloucestershire, with most of his family (he had five children altogether) at his bedside.